 The education field has many leadership examples.
 A visionary leader, for example, may seek to start a group at work for colleagues to deal with anxieties or issues that students may encounter outside of school.
 The aim would be to help students to perform better while in school.
 Visionary leadership demonstrates how a leader in the education system can impact peers and provide a positive environment for students.

 Becoming a school leader is more than a matter of vocation; it’s a calling, and it can be the result of hard work and advanced education.
-Programs like the an online Master of Education in Educational Leadership are designed to help accomplished educators take their leadership skills to the next level and make a stronger impact on their students.
+Programs like the online Master of Education in Educational Leadership are designed to help accomplished educators take their leadership skills to the next level and make a stronger impact on their students.

 Educational leaders take responsibility for their peers and those working under them.
 They usually rise in a school’s hierarchy to senior administrative positions.
 Due to the way that educational districts design school hierarchies, leaders are responsible for the administration of an entire school or even an entire educational district.
-In either position, the leadership type the professional displays will differ based on the situation and the type of leader they are.
+In either position, the leadership types the professional displays will differ based on the situation and the type of leader they are.
 Some job functions that fall under educational leadership include:

 All of these different professionals discover problems that may exist in the education system and seek to solve them.
 Their responsibilities lie with the implementation of an equitable learning environment, as well as shaping educational reform.
 Despite the similarity in their goals, however, their leadership styles in education may be quite different.

 Leaders in the education field have as their main mission the improvement of the education system.
 To do this, they critically examine issues and propose solutions that can bring about change.
-However, while they may be the administrators, the task for implementing those changes falls to the teachers that work alongside them.
+However, while they may be the administrators, the task for implementing those changes falls to the teachers who work alongside them.
 Different leadership styles in education are essential in inspiring teachers to fulfill their mandate to improve the education system as a whole.
 The leadership styles a professional may use will vary distinctly.

 Charismatic, inspiring leaders encapsulate the hallmarks of transformational leadership.
 Their leadership type plays upon the emotions of the follower.
 These leaders don’t always connect with the audience, but when they do, they can motivate people like no other leadership style can.
 Transformational leadership’s downside is that the leader needs to embrace the persona constantly.

 For administrators in the education system, transformational leadership can create change quickly in the culture and operation of a school or district.
-Transformational leaders not only inspire others to help them to institute change but also encourage job satisfaction among the staff they lead.
+Transformational leaders not only inspire others to help them institute change but also encourage job satisfaction among the staff they lead.

 Distributed leaders aren’t concerned as much with leading and inspiring others as with the completion of tasks.
 Leaders in school systems have to handle increasingly complex tasks.
 With all the pressure put on them, they must learn to delegate actions to those who are best suited to complete them.
 The distributed leader is a master strategist, assigning tasks that followers are comfortable doing and using their inherent skills efficiently.